IcW04/IcW04/README.md

 ###

-<p align="left">I am a Software Engineering student passionate about web application<br> development and technology 🤖.
-I seek an opportunity to apply my<br> knowledge and skills in a professional environment that allows me to<br> grow and contribute with innovative solutions.😁<br><br>The hobbies I have:<br>-Exercise💪<br>- VideoGames🎮</p>
+<p align="left">I am a Software Engineering student passionate about web application development and technology 🤖.
+Seek an opportunity to apply my knowledge and skills in a professional environment that allows me to grow and contribute with innovative solutions.😁<br><br>The hobbies I have:<br>-Exercise💪<br>- VideoGames🎮</p>

 ###